v-pap/MiniJava-Compiler/README.md

 ```
 java Main file.java
 ```
-If you have multiple MiniJava programs to run you can add them as extra arguments.
+If you have multiple MiniJava programs to compile you can add them as extra arguments.
-For example if you have 2 MiniJava programs you will run them this way
+For example if you have 2 MiniJava programs you can compile them this way

 ```
 java Main file1.java file2.java